 Each query option is identified by a keyword preceded by a plus sign (+).

 Some keywords set or reset an option.
-These may be preceded by the string no to negate the meaning of that keyword.
+These can be preceded by the string no to negate the meaning of that keyword.

 Other keywords assign values to options like the timeout interval.
 They have the form +keyword=value.